Local Drought Conditions

 Fire Weather / Risk Information

-Base Climate Information - Precipitation and Temperature
+Base Climate Information - Precipitation and Temperature from partner agencies

 The USGS maintains a network of wells to monitor the effects of droughts and other climate variability on ground-water levels.
 The network consists of a national network of about 140 wells monitored as part of the Ground-Water Resources Program, supplemented by wells in some States monitored as part of the Cooperative Water Program.
 For a list of network wells, click on a State on the image below.
 USGS Ground-Water Climate Response Network